Achievable logoAchievable logo

 Aquaporin channels

-Antidiuretic effect of vasopressin occurs via activation of the V2 receptor located at the basolateral membrane of the late distal tubule and collecting ducts.
-V2 activates Gs protein leading to rise in intracellular cAMP.
-The increased intracellular cAMP in the kidney in turn triggers fusion of aquaporin-2-bearing vesicles with the luminal plasma membrane of the principal cells, increasing water reabsorption.
+The antidiuretic effect of vasopressin occurs via activation of the V2 receptor located at the basolateral membrane of the late distal tubule and collecting ducts.
+V2 activates a Gs protein, leading to a rise in intracellular cAMP.
+Increased intracellular cAMP in the kidney triggers fusion of aquaporin-2-bearing vesicles with the luminal plasma membrane of the principal cells, increasing water reabsorption.

-1. Oxytocin: It is produced mainly by the paraventricular nucleus of the hypothalamus.
+1. Oxytocin: Oxytocin is produced mainly by the paraventricular nucleus of the hypothalamus.
 Similar to ADH, it is released by nerve terminals into the posterior pituitary upon stimulation.

-Regulation of oxytocin secretion: Suckling, sight, smell or sound of the infant, dilation of the cervix are all excitatory stimuli for oxytocin release.
+Regulation of oxytocin secretion: Suckling, and the sight, smell, or sound of the infant, as well as dilation of the cervix, are excitatory stimuli for oxytocin release.
 Opioids inhibit oxytocin release.

 Sign up for free to take 20 quiz questions on this topic